Allergies or Yeast? How To Tell the Difference & Provide Relief for your Dog

 Yeast Protocol

-So you have addressed the diet, but there are still some lingering symptoms Combat yeast with the Four Leaf Rover Yeast Free Fido protocol.
-This is a natural way to combat yeast and rebuild the gut with beneficial bacteria.
+So you have addressed the diet, but there are still some lingering symptoms.
+Or your vet confirmed that yeast is an issue for your dogs.
+We have two products in our shop to help you combat yeast.
+Four Leaf Rover Yeast Guard Plus and Adored Beast Yeasty Beast Protocol.
+These are two natural ways to eliminate the yeast and rebuild the gut with beneficial bacteria.

 There are three steps to beating the yeast: